 “It’s always better to have the right tools,” says Mike Shinn, president of Shinn Mechanical, Inc., Kent.
 Wash.
 “My philosophy is that even if you can save 2 or 3 percent on every job, and you do that over time, it’s a big percentage at the end of the year.”
 Considering that the overhead rate for pipefitter/welders in the Pacific Northwest exceeds $1/minute, savings add up quickly.

 Founded in 1994, Shinn Mechanical serves the industrial piping, processing, HVAC, refrigeration and plumbing markets, welding everything from 1/2-in. diameter 316L stainless steel to A106 double-containment pipe to 34-in. diameter A53 black pipe.
 It also fabricates complete platforms or skids.
-Based minutes from Seattle’s Sea-Tac airport, customers include those in the aerospace and military industries, as well as in healthcare construction.
+Based minutes from Seattle’s Sea-Tac airport, customers come from aerospace, military and healthcare construction industries.

 Among its recent money-saving accomplishments, Shinn Mechanical reduced material handling time by at least 10 percent — and increased safety — by building and designing “the ultimate welding boom” (learn more about the boom).

-On the welding side of operations, Shinn Mechanical has increased MIG weld quality to the point where operators can’t remember their last rejected weld, reduced grinding time by 30 percent and reduced process changeover time to “two seconds.”
-Further, its operators complete joints three to four times faster than shops that rely solely on Stick and TIG technology by using the new PipeWorx™ Welding System, a pipe-specific multiprocess welding system from Miller Electric Mfg.
-Co. and recommended by Jim Hedberg, a representative from Pacific Welding Supply.
+On the welding side, Shinn Mechanical has increased weld quality so much, operators can’t remember their last rejected weld.
+They have reduced grinding time by 30 percent and reduced process changeover time to “two seconds.”
+Further, its operators complete joints three to four times faster than shops that rely solely on stick and TIG technology by using the new PipeWorx™ Welding System, a pipe-specific multiprocess welding system from Miller Electric Mfg.
+LLC and recommended by Jim Hedberg, a representative from Pacific Welding Supply.

-PipeWorx features the Pro-Pulse™ pulsed MIG and RMD™ (Regulated Metal Deposition) processes, as well as Stick, TIG and Flux Cored processes that have been optimized specifically for pipe fabrication.
+PipeWorx features the Pro-Pulse™ pulsed MIG and RMD™ (Regulated Metal Deposition) processes.
+It also offers stick, TIG and flux-cored processes that have been optimized specifically for pipe fabrication.
 It also provides traditional MIG processes.
 Switching between processes requires pushing one button with no need to manually switch polarity, cables or hoses, thus increasing productivity and eliminating a potential source of errors.